rokath/trice/docs/TriceEncodings.md

 # Trice encodings

-## Encoding `pack32`
+## Encoding `pack`

-The pack32 trice transmit format is in network order (big endian).
+The pack trice transmit format is in network order (big endian).
 The trice encoding inside the triceFifo is already network order.
 So it is unchanged movable to the output channel.